waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 This might be what our table looks like, where are for any particular day going back, we have information about like that day's humidity, that day's air pressure.
-And then importantly, we have a label-- something where the human has said that on this particular day, it was raining or it was not raining.
+And then importantly, we have a `label`-- something where the human has said that on this particular day, it was raining or it was not raining.
 So you could fill in this table with a whole bunch of data.
-And what makes this what we would call a supervised learning exercise is that a human has gone in and labeled each of these data points.
+And `what makes this what we would call a supervised learning exercise` `is that a human has gone in and labeled each of these data points`.
 Said that on this day, when these were the values for the humidity and pressure, that day was a rainy day and this day was a not rainy day.
 And what we would like the computer to be able to do then